GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ## The Oculus Browser

-Currently there are two browsers available for the Oculus Quest&nbsp;2:
+Currently there are three browsers available for the Oculus Quest&nbsp;2:
 [Wolvic](https://www.oculus.com/experiences/quest/4812663595466206/), a successor to [Firefox Reality](https://www.oculus.com/experiences/quest/2180252408763702/), and the built-in [Oculus Browser](https://www.oculus.com/experiences/quest/1916519981771802).
 This article focuses on